Biden administration imposes significant economic sanctions on Russia over cyberspying, efforts to influence presidential election

-The measures are an effort to make good on President Biden’s vow to hold Moscow accountable for a series of operations, including the hacking operation commonly known as SolarWinds, which compromised nine federal agencies and about 100 private firms.
+The measures were taken under a new executive order and are an effort to make good on President Biden’s vow to hold Moscow accountable for a series of operations, including the election influence and the cyberhacks, that compromised nine federal agencies and about 100 private firms.

+Biden, in remarks at the White House, said he had warned Russia during the campaign and after he took office that he would respond to hacking or election interference, but that the U.S action was measured.

+“I chose to be proportionate,” Biden said.
+“We want a stable, predictable relationship.”
+Russia has warned it will retaliate but Biden said “now is the time to de-escalate,” noting that the U.S. can act again but suggesting he wants to avoid more of a downward spiral in the relationship.

-“Our view is that no single action that we will take or could take in and of itself could directly alter Russia’s malign behavior,” principal deputy national security adviser Jonathan Finer said.
-“But this is going to be a process that is going to take place over time, and it will involve a mix of significant pressure and finding ways to work together.”
+Biden’s principal deputy national security adviser, Jonathan Finer, said earlier that “this is going to be a process that is going to take place over time, and it will involve a mix of significant pressure and finding ways to work together.”

 The announcement of a U.S. response had been repeatedly pushed back, in part because Biden has wanted his team to develop more effective measures, said senior administration officials, who spoke on the condition of anonymity to discuss a sensitive matter.